Treatment of stroke in Germany

-Surgical treatment for ischemic stroke is indicated if an increase in intracranial pressure happens.
-It allows improving cerebral blood flow and reduces the risk of death more than twice.
+Surgical treatment in patients with the ischemic stroke is indicated in case of intracranial pressure increasing.
+It allows to improve cerebral blood flow and reduces the risk of death more than twice.

-Surgical treatment for hemorrhagic stroke can be directed at:
+Surgical treatment in patients with the hemorrhagic stroke can be directed at:

 - Removal of intracerebral hematoma